 Our free and open internet is under attack by a Republican-controlled Federal Communications Commission (FCC).
-Net neutrality will end on June 11, but there's still time to undo Trump's giveaway to big telecom companies - fight back by telling your Representative and Senators to vote yes on the Congressional Review Act resolution to protect net neutrality.
+Net neutrality ended on June 11, but there's still time to undo Trump's giveaway to big telecom companies - fight back by telling your Representative and Senators to vote yes on the Congressional Review Act resolution to protect net neutrality.
 Also learn how you can take action at the state and local level to protect net neutrality.

 In this document:

 - Net neutrality preserves the internet as we know it.

 - Trump’s FCC voted to repeal net neutrality.

 - The internet as we know it is at stake—and this will be an uphill battle.

 It’s the concept that all internet traffic should be treated equally, and that your Internet Service Provider (your ISP) shouldn’t be able to block or slow down certain sites you’re trying to access—or charge you more for certain services.
 The reason you can stream Netflix and Hulu at roughly the same speed and at no extra cost relative to the other is because ISPs aren’t currently allowed to favor one over the other.